In order for students to achieve their desired grade in maths they must revise little and often.

 Past Papers

-Hegarty Maths (LINK): This is an excellent interactive website which we subscribe to for Ponteland High School students.
-It should be used for independent learning or revision.
+Sparx Maths: This is an excellent interactive website which we subscribe to for Ponteland High School students.
+They will use this for homework and it can also be used for independent learning or revision.
 It combines an instructional video with personalised tasks to target weak areas.
 Teachers can set students tasks, direct students to tasks or students can identify tasks themselves to support their revision.
-If a student scores poorly on a task they need to slowly go through the revision lesson video one step at a time and make notes about the key points.
 They should always use a pen and paper when using the site for essential working out.
 Teachers then receive feedback about how the student is doing and therefore can tailor intervention more appropriately.